sarax0/portfolio/index.md

 ---

 ## Work Experience
+**Coding Instructor, Part time, iSchool, Jun 2024 – Sep 2024**
+- Instruct coding sessions for kids, lead workshops, and craft student-centered learning experiences, fostering a positive learning environment in the DEMI program with iSchool.

-**NLP Engineer, Wakeb Data, Oct 2023 – Feb 2024**
+**NLP Engineer, Internship, Wakeb Data, Oct 2023 – Feb 2024**
-- Developed an AI system for text deepfake detection.
+- Led a team in the implementation of an AI system for detecting artificially generated text.

 ---